 Solar companies use efficiency to measure a solar panel’s ability to convert sunlight into usable electricity.
 Efficiency ratings are expressed as a percentage to help you quickly compare different solar panels’ performance.
 For example, if a solar panel has a 25% efficiency rate, 25% of the solar energy it captures is converted into usable electricity.
 A solar panel’s composition, roof placement, and design all affect its efficiency.

-Opting for more efficient solar panels will cut costs in the long term because you’ll receive more energy savings over time and a higher return on investment (ROI).
+Opting for more efficient solar panels will cut costs in the long term.
+You’ll receive more energy savings over time and a higher return on investment (ROI).

 Our Conclusion

-We recommend contacting a solar installer that services your address.
-A professional can evaluate your home and tell you exactly how many solar panels you’ll need in addition to answering questions about solar batteries and other components.
+We recommend contacting a solar installer who services your address.
+A professional can evaluate your home and tell you exactly how many solar panels you’ll need, answering questions about solar batteries and other components.
 Solar installers can also help you access the federal tax credit and local incentives to reduce costs and maximize your savings.
+After choosing a solar installer, you can explore different types of solar financing that can make your investment more affordable.

 Use our tool below to connect with reputable solar installers that offer solar panel installation in your area.